Tudat/tudat/tutorials/applicationWalkthroughs/shapeBasedTrajectory.rst

                 createBaseFunctionHodographicShaping( scaledPower, secondRadialVelocityBaseFunctionSettings ) );
     radialVelocityFunctionComponents.push_back(
                 createBaseFunctionHodographicShaping( scaledPower, thirdRadialVelocityBaseFunctionSettings ) );
-    radialVelocityFunctionComponents.push_back(
-                createBaseFunctionHodographicShaping( scaledPowerSine, fourthRadialVelocityBaseFunctionSettings ) );
-    radialVelocityFunctionComponents.push_back(
-                createBaseFunctionHodographicShaping( scaledPowerCosine, fifthRadialVelocityBaseFunctionSettings ) );

 A similar process is repeated for the normal and axial components of the spacecraft cylindrical velocity.

 .. code-block:: cpp

     // Create base function settings for the components of the normal velocity composite function. std::shared_ptr< BaseFunctionHodographicShapingSettings > firstNormalVelocityBaseFunctionSettings =
             std::make_shared< BaseFunctionHodographicShapingSettings >( );
     std::shared_ptr< BaseFunctionHodographicShapingSettings > secondNormalVelocityBaseFunctionSettings =
             std::make_shared< PowerFunctionHodographicShapingSettings >( 1.0, scaleFactor );
     std::shared_ptr< BaseFunctionHodographicShapingSettings > thirdNormalVelocityBaseFunctionSettings =
             std::make_shared< PowerFunctionHodographicShapingSettings >( 2.0, scaleFactor );
-        std::shared_ptr< BaseFunctionHodographicShapingSettings > fourthNormalVelocityBaseFunctionSettings =
-            std::make_shared< PowerTimesTrigonometricFunctionHodographicShapingSettings >( 1.0, 0.5 * frequency, scaleFactor );
-        std::shared_ptr< BaseFunctionHodographicShapingSettings > fifthNormalVelocityBaseFunctionSettings =
-            std::make_shared< PowerTimesTrigonometricFunctionHodographicShapingSettings >( 1.0, 0.5 * frequency, scaleFactor );

     // Create components of the normal velocity composite function. std::vector< std::shared_ptr< shape_based_methods::BaseFunctionHodographicShaping > > normalVelocityFunctionComponents;
     normalVelocityFunctionComponents.push_back(
                 createBaseFunctionHodographicShaping( constant, firstNormalVelocityBaseFunctionSettings ) );
     normalVelocityFunctionComponents.push_back(
                 createBaseFunctionHodographicShaping( scaledPower, secondNormalVelocityBaseFunctionSettings ) );
     normalVelocityFunctionComponents.push_back(
                 createBaseFunctionHodographicShaping( scaledPower, thirdNormalVelocityBaseFunctionSettings ) );
-        normalVelocityFunctionComponents.push_back(
-                createBaseFunctionHodographicShaping( scaledPowerSine, fourthNormalVelocityBaseFunctionSettings ) );
-        normalVelocityFunctionComponents.push_back(
-                createBaseFunctionHodographicShaping( scaledPowerCosine, fifthNormalVelocityBaseFunctionSettings ) );

     // Create base function settings for the components of the axial velocity composite function. std::shared_ptr< BaseFunctionHodographicShapingSettings > firstAxialVelocityBaseFunctionSettings =
             std::make_shared< TrigonometricFunctionHodographicShapingSettings >( ( numberOfRevolutions + 0.5 ) * frequency );
     std::shared_ptr< BaseFunctionHodographicShapingSettings > secondAxialVelocityBaseFunctionSettings =
             std::make_shared< PowerTimesTrigonometricFunctionHodographicShapingSettings >
             ( 3.0, ( numberOfRevolutions + 0.5 ) * frequency, scaleFactor );
     std::shared_ptr< BaseFunctionHodographicShapingSettings > thirdAxialVelocityBaseFunctionSettings =
             std::make_shared< PowerTimesTrigonometricFunctionHodographicShapingSettings >(
                 3.0, ( numberOfRevolutions + 0.5 ) * frequency, scaleFactor );
-        std::shared_ptr< BaseFunctionHodographicShapingSettings > fourthAxialVelocityBaseFunctionSettings =
-            std::make_shared< PowerTimesTrigonometricFunctionHodographicShapingSettings >(
-                4.0, ( numberOfRevolutions + 0.5 ) * frequency, scaleFactor );
-        std::shared_ptr< BaseFunctionHodographicShapingSettings > fifthAxialVelocityBaseFunctionSettings =
-            std::make_shared< PowerTimesTrigonometricFunctionHodographicShapingSettings >(
-                4.0, ( numberOfRevolutions + 0.5 ) * frequency, scaleFactor );

     // Set components for the axial velocity function. std::vector< std::shared_ptr< shape_based_methods::BaseFunctionHodographicShaping > > axialVelocityFunctionComponents;
     axialVelocityFunctionComponents.push_back(
                 createBaseFunctionHodographicShaping( cosine, firstAxialVelocityBaseFunctionSettings ) );
     axialVelocityFunctionComponents.push_back(
                 createBaseFunctionHodographicShaping( scaledPowerCosine, secondAxialVelocityBaseFunctionSettings ) );
     axialVelocityFunctionComponents.push_back(
                 createBaseFunctionHodographicShaping( scaledPowerSine, thirdAxialVelocityBaseFunctionSettings ) );
-        axialVelocityFunctionComponents.push_back(
-                createBaseFunctionHodographicShaping( scaledPowerCosine, fourthAxialVelocityBaseFunctionSettings ) );
-        axialVelocityFunctionComponents.push_back(
-                createBaseFunctionHodographicShaping( scaledPowerSine, fifthAxialVelocityBaseFunctionSettings ) );

-When more than three base functions are defined for each velocity shaping function, the weighting coefficients corresponding to the additional base functions are free parameters of the trajectory design problem.
-Their value are not derived from the trajectory requirements, but should rather be provided as inputs.
+In hodographic shaping, the values of the free coefficients, if any, should be provided as inputs of the :literal:`HodographicShaping` object constructor.
+Here, only three base functions are provided per velocity component, which corresponds to the minimum required to satisfy the boundary conditions.
+So the free coefficients vectors are here just empty vectors.

 .. code-block:: cpp

-	// Initialize free coefficients vector for radial velocity function.
+    // Initialize free coefficients vector for radial velocity function (empty here, only 3 base functions).
-	Eigen::VectorXd freeCoefficientsRadialVelocityFunction = Eigen::VectorXd::Zero( 2 );
+    Eigen::VectorXd freeCoefficientsRadialVelocityFunction = Eigen::VectorXd::Zero( 0 );
-        freeCoefficientsRadialVelocityFunction[ 0 ] = 500.0;
-        freeCoefficientsRadialVelocityFunction[ 1 ] = 500.0;

-        // Initialize free coefficients vector for normal velocity function.
+    // Initialize free coefficients vector for normal velocity function (empty here, only 3 base functions).
-        Eigen::VectorXd freeCoefficientsNormalVelocityFunction = Eigen::VectorXd::Zero( 2 );
+    Eigen::VectorXd freeCoefficientsNormalVelocityFunction = Eigen::VectorXd::Zero( 0 );
-        freeCoefficientsNormalVelocityFunction[ 0 ] = 500.0;
-        freeCoefficientsNormalVelocityFunction[ 1 ] = - 200.0;

-        // Initialize free coefficients vector for axial velocity function.
+    // Initialize free coefficients vector for axial velocity function (empty here, only 3 base functions).
-        Eigen::VectorXd freeCoefficientsAxialVelocityFunction = Eigen::VectorXd::Zero( 2 );
+    Eigen::VectorXd freeCoefficientsAxialVelocityFunction = Eigen::VectorXd::Zero( 0 );
-        freeCoefficientsAxialVelocityFunction[ 0 ] = 500.0;
-        freeCoefficientsAxialVelocityFunction[ 1 ] = 2000.0;

 Finally, the :literal:`HodographicShaping` object can be created:

 .. code-block:: cpp

     // Create hodographic-shaping object with defined velocity functions and boundary conditions. shape_based_methods::HodographicShaping hodographicShaping(
-                cartesianStateAtDeparture, cartesianStateAtArrival, timeOfFlight, 1, bodyMap, "Vehicle", "Sun", radialVelocityFunctionComponents, normalVelocityFunctionComponents, axialVelocityFunctionComponents,
+                cartesianStateAtDeparture, cartesianStateAtArrival, timeOfFlight, 1, bodyMap, "Borzi", "Sun", radialVelocityFunctionComponents, normalVelocityFunctionComponents, axialVelocityFunctionComponents,
                 freeCoefficientsRadialVelocityFunction, freeCoefficientsNormalVelocityFunction, freeCoefficientsAxialVelocityFunction,
                 integratorSettings );

-    std::cout << "hodographic shaping deltaV: " << hodographicShaping.computeDeltaV() << "\n\n";

 Set up spherical shaping
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The definition of a spherically shaped trajectory is much more straightforward than that of a hodographically shaped one.
-This is mostly due to the fact that the base functions used to map the spherical position of the spacecraft in spherical shaping are fixed, while those used in hodographic shaping can be selected by the user.
+This is mostly due to the fact that the base functions used to map the spherical position of the spacecraft in spherical shaping are fixed, while those used in hodographic shaping have to be selected by the user.
 Also, there is no free parameters in spherical shaping, so the shaping function is pre-defined and cannot be tuned by the user.

 .. code-block:: cpp

     // Define root finder settings (used to update the updated value of the free coefficient, so that it matches the required time of flight).
     std::shared_ptr< root_finders::RootFinderSettings > rootFinderSettings =
             std::make_shared< root_finders::RootFinderSettings >( root_finders::bisection_root_finder, 1.0e-6, 30 );

     // Compute shaped trajectory.
     shape_based_methods::SphericalShaping sphericalShaping = shape_based_methods::SphericalShaping(
                 cartesianStateAtDeparture, cartesianStateAtArrival, timeOfFlight,
-                numberOfRevolutions, bodyMap, "Vehicle", "Sun", 0.000703,
+                numberOfRevolutions, bodyMap, "Borzi", "Sun", 0.000703,
-                rootFinderSettings, -1.0e-2 /*1.0e-6*/, 1.0e-2 /*1.0e-1*/, integratorSettings );
+                rootFinderSettings, 1.0e-6, 1.0e-1, integratorSettings );

 Retrieve trajectory, mass, thrust, and thrust acceleration profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From any :literal:`ShapeBasedMethodLeg` object, the trajectory of the spacecraft, along with the corresponding mass, thrust, and thrust acceleration profiles can be retrieved.
-This is done for both the hodographically and spherically shaped trajectories.
+This is done here for both the hodographically and spherically shaped trajectories.
 The code used for hodographic shaping is reproduced below (and it is done for spherical shaping in exactly the same way).

 .. code-block:: cpp